+In the usual cake-cutting setting, there is a resource $C$ (``cake'') that has to be divided.
+For simplicity it is assumed that $C$ is an interval in $\mathbb{R}$.
+A realistic example of such a resource is time: consider a conference room that can host a single meeting at a time.
+It is available between 8:00 and 20:00, and this time-interval must be divided among all those who want to use the room.
+Another realistic example is the shoreline of a sea or a river: while usually not a straight line, it can be easily mapped to an interval.

-Every agent $i\range{1}{n}$ has a value measure $V_i$, defined on the Borel subsets of $C$.
-The $V_i$ are assumed to be \emph{absolutely continuous with respect to the length measure} (or simply \emph{continuous}).
-This implies that all singular points have a value of 0 to all agents (a property often termed \emph{non-atomicity}).
-The $V_i$ are also assumed to be \emph{additive} - the value of a union of two disjoint pieces is the sum of the values of the pieces.
-Such value functions can be viewed as having a "constant marginal utility" property \citep{Chambers2005Allocation}.
+There is a set of agents $N = \{1,\ldots,n\}$.
+Each agent $i\in N$ has a value measure $V_i$, defined on the Borel subsets of $C$.
+The $V_i$ are assumed to be nonatomic, so that all singular points have a value of 0 to all agents.
+As the term measure implies, the $V_i$ are \emph{additive} --- the value of a union of two disjoint pieces is the sum of the values of the pieces.
 The value measures are normalized such that $\forall i: \, V_i(\emptyset)=0, \, V_i(C)=1$.
-The continuity, additivity and normalization assumptions are common to most cake-cutting papers.